 The contract should detail the consultancy services being provided, the level, manner and frequency of compensation, and also clearly define the working relationship between the parties.

-When you provide consultancy services, you need an agreement in place to bring clarity to the working arrangement.
+Just like with consulting agreement templates, when you provide consultancy services, you need an agreement in place to bring clarity to the working arrangement.
 Both parties must understand their roles, responsibilities, and the requirements necessary for the successful completion of the project.

 The contract must also stipulate how disagreements are handled to ensure delays and obstacles are kept to a minimum.
-And, if unable to reach a compromise when disputes arise, the contract should clearly detail the manner in which the agreement can be terminated, and what happens to the money paid and money owed in this scenario.
+And, if unable to reach a compromise when disputes arise, the service contract template should clearly detail the manner in which the agreement can be terminated, and what happens to the money paid and money owed in this scenario.

 No matter how big or small the project, freelance consultants need a watertight consultant service agreement in place to protect their livelihood and keep projects on track.